The Money Saving Tips

 Every week, month, or year, you pay reoccurring bills.

-c) What can you do to make the bill cheaper?
+2) What can you do to make it cheaper?
 Like, reducing your energy usage.

 Washing your own car?
 Fixing a fence?
 Sorting the plumbing?
-Putting in a kitchen?
+Renovating a kitchen?

 When did I go too far?